LVP FlooringFarmington Hills, MI

 Our Installation Process

-4. Underlayment — Install appropriate moisture barrier
+4. Underlayment with appropriate moisture barrier

-5. Precision cutting — Clean cuts around obstacles
+5. Precision cutting around obstacles

-6. Proper expansion gaps — Allow for seasonal movement
+6. Proper expansion gaps for seasonal movement

-7. Transition strips — Professional finishing details
+7. Transition strips and professional finishing details

 Professional Installation Benefits